MattD18/IDD-Fa18-Lab3/README.md

 **a.
 Include your accelerometer read-out code in your write-up.**

+see attached

 ### 3. IR Proximity Sensor

 **a.
 Describe the voltage change over the sensing range of the sensor.
 A sketch of voltage vs. distance would work also.
 Does it match up with what you expect from the datasheet?**

+ambience increases with distance, proximity decreases with distance

 **b.
 Upload your merged code to your lab report repository and link to it here.**

+see code

 ## Optional.
 Graphic Display